 Campers and staff are recognized for all gender identities and expressions.
-Participants are housed according to their affirmed gender identity.
+They are housed according to their affirmed gender identity.

-- Campers typically have at least one bunkmate from another country - even at as young as grade 2!
+- Campers typically have at least one bunkmate from another country - around 50% of our campers are international!

-- Participants speak many different languages.
+- Campers speak many different languages.
 We work hard to foster an English-speaking environment.
 Our staff role model this behavior with English-only use.

 - Camp discourages campers from bringing expensive clothes and electronics.
 Regardless of socioeconomic background, participants are here to have fun and be themselves.